RahZero0/Smart-Automation/README.md

 <h2 align="center">
 ESP32 and Arduino IDE

-Driver Installation: Essential driver for running the ESP32 script on your system is required.
+Driver Installation: The <a href="https://example.com/driver" style="color: lightblue;">Driver</a> is essential for running the ESP32 script on your system.

 Pin Voltage Information: ESP32 GPIO pins typically operate at 3.3V.
 Some pins may provide slightly higher voltages, which can damage sensitive components like LEDs.